robertdebock/recipes/bread.md

 It takes quite some time to make this bread, so please understand all steps and adjust your timings in order to have bread on time.
 I use these timings.

-- Start in the early morning (07:00) to have bread ready by lunch.
+- Start in the early morning (08:00 or earlier) to have bread ready by lunch.
-- Start in the evening (20:00) to have bread ready by breakfast.
+- Start in the evening (20:00 or later) to have bread ready by breakfast.

 ### Prepare (3 hours)